Graciela Carriquí specializes in vocal chamber music,

 Council on the Arts, using verbatim excerpts from the saint's condemnation trial testimony in the original

-Joan's testimony was paid no heed, and we all know the tragic price she paid.
+and we all know the tragic price she paid.
+The 23-minute piece was performed by a large

-soprano, bass-baritone, violin, cello, double bass, harp, flute, bassoon and flugelhorn.
+double bass, harp, flute, bassoon and flugelhorn.

-ecclesiastical court in defense of her marriage to King Henry the 8th after he asked the pope for annulment--
+In 2022 Carriquí wrote "Indifferent Counsel", setting a speech that Queen Katherine of Aragon made in ecclesiastical court in defense of her marriage to King Henry the 8th after he asked the pope for annulment--after 20 years

 It was recorded by a soprano, viola, cello and double bass.